 On the market for a brand new whittling knife?

-As beautiful as whittling is as a hobby, most mothers would be mortified at the idea of their child using sharp objects be it in a creative endeavour.
-When done right, the risks can be mitigated.
+As beautiful as whittling is as a hobby, most mothers would be mortified at their child using sharp objects in a creative endeavor.
+When done right, you can mitigate the risks.
 The first step to this is making sure that you have picked the right knife for your child.

 It had to be one that offered satisfactory performance paired with reasonable safety.
-Seeing as most children are just beginners in this art, we wanted a knife that wouldn’t be too pricy.
+As most children are just beginners in this art, we wanted a knife that wouldn’t be too pricy.
 There is a fickle balance between pricing and quality.

 We chose to tread on it.
 After hours of research, we are happy to tell you that we have found some good knives for young whittlers.